puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## Quest objectives

+- Get started with the basics: what is Puppet and what does it do?
-- Install the Puppet agent on a newly provisioned node.
+- Install the Puppet agent on a new system.
-- Understand the Puppet's resource abstraction layer (RAL).
+- Understand Puppet's resources and the resource abstraction layer (RAL).

 ## Get started